masterzion/mzstream/README.md

 # mzstream

-Transmmit video capture video and audio + camera video  to twitch
+Transmmit video capture video and audio + camera video to the twitch

-# mzstream
+# Configure

 Open your bashrc file